• Skip to primary navigation

 To make with frozen beans

 You can use frozen green beans in this recipe.
 Don't thaw, just add directly to the hot pan.
-You many need to increase the cook time by 1-2 minutes.
+You may need to increase the cooking time by 1-2 minutes.

 Frequently asked questions